stonybrook-lin539/main/source/background/07_functions/02_domain_terminology.md

 Every function has a **domain** and a **co-domain**.
 The domain is the set of objects from which its arguments can be drawn, and the **co-domain** is the set of objects from which outputs can be drawn.

-A function is undefined on any arguments that do not belong to its domain.
+## Notation

 One commonly writes $f: D \rightarrow C$ to indicate that $f$ is a function from domain $D$ to co-domain $C$.
+A function is always undefined on all arguments that do not belong to its domain.

 ::: example
 Consider the function $f(x) = x +1$.